hacs/integration/docs/installation/configuration.md

 ### Step 4 - Choices

-First give it a logical name so that you can recognise it.
+First give it a logical name so that you can recognize it.

 Then click the "Generate token" button at the bottom.